See how your contributions can add up

 Contribution limits

 The amount of money you can contribute to a Roth IRA depends on how much you earn and your Modified Adjusted Gross Income (MAGI), which is essentially what you earn at your job, plus any other income from investments and other sources.
-If you file taxes as a single person and your MAGI is under $161K in 2024, or if you are married and file jointly and your MAGI is under $240K, you will be able to contribute the maximum amount of $7,000 ($8,000 if you’re 50 or older).
-See this IRS publication for more information and an easy-to-follow worksheet for computing your MAGI.
+Your contribution limit also depends on how you file your taxes.

 Tax Year 2024